 When I first started as a Knoxville attorney in 2007, I had absolutely no clue what kind of law I wanted to practice.
 Patent law?
 Yes!
 Divorce law?
 Let’s do it!
 Real estate transactions?
 Bring it on!
 After many years of practice, I have found that what I love is the stuff you see on TV.
 Sure, I don’t mind sitting down and doing some legal research and writing for a few hours from time to time (after all, I previously was a sports writer for two newspapers and a blog), but to go to court and negotiate, argue, and litigate – that’s exciting stuff!

 Some attorneys simply are not well-suited for the public speaking that presenting motions, arguing during hearings, and going to trial require.
 I have found that I enjoy these parts of practicing law.
-So when I’m meeting with clients and discussing possible courses of action, I won’t be trying to talk clients out of going to trial because I’m nervous about going through one.
+So when I’m meeting with clients and discussing possible courses of action, I won’t be trying to talk clients out of going to trial because I’m very comfortable handling a trial.
 I will only encourage other courses of action, like settlement discussions and mediation, when I believe them to be in your best interest.